 - The individual must be excited about working in a start-up environment.

-- They must be passionate and result-driven and capable of generating growth for the business.
+- They must be passionate and result-driven to the growth of your business.

 - The outbound sales rep must be customer-focused and empathetic.